nathancarter/weblurch/doc-src/bugs-and-enhancements.md

    do this is to extend the TinyMCE `undoManager` object with a function that amends the previous snapshot, then use that after each change to validation data, instead of wrapping it in a transact call.
- * Test to see if validation is correctly re-run after an undo/redo operation is performed.
-That is, which expressions fire change events, and are they the correct ones?

 ### Overall